Carex radiata (Eastern star sedge)

 Carex radiata (eastern star sedge)

-Landscape uses: Group or mass as a clumping ground cover in shady areas of borders, woodland gardens or naturalized areas.
-Edging plant for paths or woodland areas.
+Landscape uses: Carex radiata is a very versatile species of native sedge.
+Firstly, planting this species in groups or massed would give a nice textured appearance.
+It is also perfect as a clumping ground cover in shady areas of borders, woodland gardens or naturalized areas.
+Secondly this striking Carex could be used for the edging of paths or perennial gardens.
 Also appropriate for areas with moist soils such as low spots or on the periphery of streams or ponds.

 Light Exposure Partial Sun to Shade